gramineproject/gramine/Documentation/sgx-intro.rst

       has a |~| reference launch enclave and is backed by the DCAP-enabled SGX driver.

-      This allows for launching enclaves without Intel's remote infrastructure.
+      This allows for launching enclaves with Intel's remote infrastructure only involved in the initial setup.
+Naturally however, this requires deployment of own infrastructure, so is operationally more complicated.
-      But this requires deployment of own infrastructure, so is operationally more complicated.
       Therefore it is intended for server environments (where you control all the machines).

       .. seealso::